 My first thought would be how huge and important it is!
 Big on any scale and for any artist.
 I would think how special it is for Mika to make his childhood dreams come true (by creating a real circus) and I would wonder how many people and working hours are needed to prepare a concert that big/what kind of a financial risk the event must be.
 I would take hundreds of pictures and document every single detail.

-I don’t think arenas are ideal for any artist, they are more suitable for bands, imo.
+I don’t think arenas are ideal for any artist, they are more suitable for bands.
 The stage was giant and Mika was running most of the time.
-I had a seat and I was a bit jealous of people partying in front of stage.
-The zoom in my camera was non-existent so I was super jealous of professional photographers walking around the venue as a group with all their equipments (some of them had even trolleys!).
-Why can’t I walk around and use a giant zoom like they do?!
+I had a seat and I was a bit jealous watching people partying in front of stage.
+The zoom in my camera was non-existent so I was super jealous watching professional photographers walking around the venue as a group with all their equipments (some of them had even trolleys!).
+Why can’t I walk around and use a giant zoom like they do?
 “Because they are allowed to and you are not, you are supposed to be in the audience” (my husband said and gently pushed me back to my seat).
 My view was actually really good.
 I loved watching the show elements brought into the crowd, I loved watching the massive audience.

 It was a magical night and a lovely week in Paris.
 A beautiful start for my later “Mika in France” experiences.
-A newspaper article and a couple of my old videos below.
-To tell the truth I don’t know what the article says, I just happened to see it in a cafe.
-After 6 years and dozens of shows in France I (sadly) still don’t speak French.
+In the photo I’m waiting for the show to start.
+I came early just in case.
+A newspaper article and a couple of my old videos below that.
 Love Today was probably the best part of the show (be sure to watch the whole video with the giant dragon).
 Just can’t get enough is one of Mika’s rare covers.